National Route 27 (Costa Rica): History

 Finally, a sister consortium of Autopistas del Valle, called Autopistas del Sol, was hired to build the Ciudad Colón-Orotina section and also to improve the La Sabana-Ciudad Colón and Orotina-Caldera sections, which were already built.
 This raised the cost to US$120 million.
 The company claimed that the road would cost 3 times more (US$370 million) than budgeted.
 The road infrastructure was mostly completed five years after initially expected, but this delay was not penalized.
 The road designs that were used were more than 30 years old, and were already obsolete by the time that they were being built, but they were used nonetheless because changing them would have involved a larger budget and more expropriations.

 The toll collection charged to the concessionaire began while the route was still unfinished.
 Users were very critical of the amount to be paid and the location of the collection booths.
 In addition, the concessionaire managed to get the contract to include a guarantee of a "minimum annual income", so that if the toll collected does not reach the expected amount, the government will have to pay the remainder.

 With such controversies and without having been completed in its entirety, the road officially opened on January 27, 2010, with an intense and continuous period of construction from January 9, 2008.

 Since then, the highway was delivered and managed by Autopistas del Sol with a public works concession contract (Law 7762 of Costa Rica) for its maintenance, for an extended period of 25 years.
 Together with the Constructora San José-Caldera, the concessionaire worked overtime to finish as soon as possible.

-In March 2014 Autopistas del Sol sold most of its shares to the Spanish company Globalvia Infraestructuras, with which the latter assumed control of the concession.
+I}n March 2014 Autopistas del Sol sold most of its shares to the Spanish company Globalvia Infraestructuras, with which the latter assumed control of the concession.

 To carry out the work, technologies such as hydro-demolition, rubblizing, the use of carbon fiber and the manufacture and extension of asphalts were implemented.
 On average, the trip to Caldera can be done in just over an hour, when it would take up to two hours by using Route 1.